 Older Marklin locomotives require a replacement motor but Marklin makes conversion kits as does Loksound.
 Usually the lights have to be replaced as well.
 A Marklin mobile decoder installation usually runs $80 and a sound installation runs about $180.

 Old Tyco, Bachmann, AHM, Life-Like and similar low end locomotives are not good candidates for conversion.

 Some Mantua, Roco, Fleischmann, and Riverossi locomotives are good candidates for conversion and some are not.

 Old brass locomotives can be very difficult to convert.
 The motors usually have to be replaced.
 We no longer offer this service but can give you a good reference.

-How-to Tips: We do not do instruction in decoder installation.
-Refer to the manufacturer website.
+How-to Tips: We are happy to give some basic hints and tips for doing it yourself but we do not do instruction in decoder installation.
+We do perform demonstrations of DCC installs on the fifth Saturday of the month (see our schedule of events and make sure to call ahead).
+Otherwise, if you want to do it yourself, it is best to refer to the manufacturer website.
 The Soundtraxx website is particularly helpful and the link can be found on our site at Favorite Links.